-The Montana Public Service Commission (PSC) has applied for and received a series of one-call grants to address strengthening one-call in Montana.
+The Montana Public Service Commission (PSC) has applied for and received a series of one-call grants to strengthen one-call laws and regulation in Montana.
 In 2007 the PSC received \$7,080 used for radio advertising and other efforts to promote Montana one-call programs.
 In 2008 Montana received a \$36,450 one-call grant.
 The PSC used the 2008 grant to hire a consultant to begin discussing the need for one-call legislation in Montana.

-In 2008, with the help of the grant mentioned above, the PSC accelerated work with stakeholders, including utilities, contractors, and law enforcement, and regulators to discuss problems with Montana's statute and potential changes.
+In 2008, with the help of the grant mentioned above, the PSC accelerated work with stakeholders, including utilities, contractors, local governments, law enforcement, and regulators, to address problems with Montana's statutes.
 Those stakeholders continued to meet in 2009 and 2010 with the goal of developing a consensus on changes to the law to present to the Montana Legislature in 2011.
 While the group reached many areas of agreement, the stakeholders did not reach a consensus on a bill draft to bring before the Legislature.

 The 2011 Legislature, however, discussed one-call reform when contemplating House Bill No. 503.
 The bill would have established an underground utility safety board to enforce Montana's one-call laws.
-The bill was opposed by rural electric cooperatives, contractors, independent telecommunications systems, county governments, the building industry association and the Montana Farm Bureau.
+The bill was opposed by rural electric cooperatives, contractors, independent telecommunications systems, county governments, the building industry association, and the Montana Farm Bureau.
 The bill was supported by NorthWestern Energy, Qwest, the Public Service Commission, the Montana Utility Coordinating Council, and the Montana Telecommunications Association.
-The bill was tabled by the House Federal Relations Energy and
+The bill was tabled by the House Federal Relations, Energy, and Telecommunications Committee.
+HB 503 is included in Appendix D.